-In winter, the Sicilian landscape shifts from being a desirable tourist destination, to a deserted and silent scene.
+In winter, the Sicilian landscape shifts from being a desirable tourist destination, to a desert and silent scene.

-The desolation of Sicily and the small islands which surround it made me focus on their idyllic appearance.
-Meditating on the primitive uses of the cave, which are extremely common throughout the island group, I thought of each cavern as a dwelling in its purest and simplest structure; a contained space, which is possible to enter and which recalls the ideal form of the shelter.
+The desolation of Sicily and the small island which surround it made me focus on their idyllic appearance.
+Meditating on the primitive uses of the cave, which are extremely common throughout the island group, I though of each cavern as a dwelling in its purest and simplest structure; a contained space, which is possible to enter and which recalls the ideal form of the shelter.

-By exploring this territory, I was allured by the idea of enclosure in the shapes of igneous rocks and cliffs, encompassing the traveller and welcoming him/her to stay.
-The symbology of the cave, antechamber of a hidden world, is a central theme of my research.
-The cave here is seen as an intricate space, similar to the one of the human viscera, as well as a place where a reconnection with Mother Earth and our original state of humanity is possible.
+By exploring this territory, I was allured by the idea of enclosure in the shapes of igneous rocks and cliffs, encompassing the traveller and welcoming him to stay.
+The symbology of the cave, antechamber of an hidden world, is a central theme of my research.
+The cave here is seen as an intricate space, similar to the one of the human viscera, as well as a place where a reconnection with Mother Earth and our original state of humanity is possibile.

 Isola formed around the idea of narrating, like in a travel journal, a fictional voyage from an adventurer's perspective; from approaching an imaginary island to venturing into its core.

-Celebrating the beauty of the classical forms, the nude figures in the landscape evoke a sense of a dreamlike dimension, in which the viewer is invited to immerse themself.
+Celebrating the beauty of the classical forms, the nude figures in the landscape evoke a sense of a dreamlike dimension, in which the viewer is invited to immerse themselves.
 Concentrating the narrative more on their gestures, rather than their identity, my subjects are faceless islanders, accompanying foreigners through their visit.
-The explorer is only invited into ‘Utopia’ for a finite amount of time and then pushed away by an external force.
-Just like Ulysses and Nausicaa in the island of the Phaeacians, the visiting is necessarily tied to a future departure.

 The objects I have collected throughout the making of my work, have been taken out of their original context and photographed individually, against a simple black background.
 This enhances their evocative power and shifts the focus onto their symbolic value.
 As fragments of an ended voyage, the objects almost become 'organs' of the island itself, organic pieces that have been secretly removed from it.